-rē-Framing the Narrative Around Domestic Violence to Empower Victims
+rē-framing the Narrative Around Domestic Violence to Empower Victims

 Asking 'why' is a common form of victim-blaming.

 This tragedy occurred in Los Angeles, but there are stories like this across the nation.
 In these instances, it’s not uncommon for people to pose questions like, Why do women stay?
 What were her obstacles to leaving?
 What should we all learn from a tragedy like this?
-But questioning why victims stay in relationships with their abusers is actually an insidious form of victim-blaming.
+But questioning why victims stay in relationships with their abusers is an insidious form of victim-blaming.
 Jenesse Center Chief Executive Officer Karen Earl states that this is a question repeatedly asked by the broader community in the wake of domestic violence incidents.
-It is indicative of societal denial regarding the prevalence of intimate partner violence, and particularly within Black communities.
+It indicates societal denial regarding the prevalence of intimate partner violence, particularly within Black communities.

 “I felt ashamed…”

 “I couldn’t call the police…”

 Negative interactions between law enforcement and Black girls and women are rooted in a long history of racial oppression that has all but become institutionalized since.
 Far too many Black girls and women have been arrested and prosecuted as the “aggressor” when law enforcement is called.
 In some cases, they have been killed by police responding to their calls for help.
-Women may also face further isolation, shame, and ridicule by family and friends for calling 9-1-1, or are themselves conflicted by the thought of turning their children’s father over to the state.
+Women may also face further isolation, shame, and ridicule by family and friends for calling 9-1-1 or are conflicted by the thought of turning their children’s fathers over to the state.
 This inner-conflict is only compounded by years of social injustice at the hands of the criminal justice system.

 “He said he’d kill me…”

 “I can’t lose my kids…”

 75% percent of people exposed to physical intimate partner violence have children under the age of eighteen.
 Some abusers actively use the children to inflict physical and emotional harm on their victims, including threatening to take — or even kill — them.
 In other cases, women face the threat of losing their children to the state.
-In Los Angeles County, 51.6% of all open child welfare cases involve allegations of domestic violence.
+For example, in Los Angeles County, 51.6% of all open child welfare cases involve allegations of domestic violence.

-“I had nowhere else to go…”
+“I had nowhere else to go….”

 These are just a few reasons why victims stay, as told by Jenesse Center survivors.
 To read the full article, including the factors that influence victims to leave and the barriers to escaping abuse, to learn more about Ms. Avan and how you can help — visit our website https://jenesse.org/.